satyapravin/asymmetric_lp/PRODUCTION_DEPLOYMENT.md

 ---

-**🎉 The multi-process trading system is now production-ready with comprehensive per-process configuration, dual connectivity (HTTP + WebSocket), robust inter-process communication, and complete exchange integration!**
+**🎉 The multi-process trading system is now production-ready with comprehensive per-process configuration, dual connectivity (HTTP + WebSocket), robust inter-process communication, complete exchange integration, and a comprehensive test suite with 200+ test cases covering all aspects of the system!**